 “After leaving XYZ Consulting, I have been focused on upgrading my skills and learning new methods to deliver client transformations.
 For instance, I have attended several seminars, have received my PMP certification, and have volunteered at Consulting Professionals Inc. where I have gained new insights on how best to meet clients’ needs.”

 Explaining a medical leave:

-Caring for an ill family member:
+Caring for an ill or elderly family member: